 Practical Law – practice notes, legal updates, standard documents, checklists and multi-jurisdictional guides.

-Westlaw – law reports, legislation, journals and Thomson Reuters digital commentary sources which include the Common Law Library titles.
-A list of available books can be viewed here.
+Westlaw – law reports, legislation, journals and a number of Thomson Reuters commentary sources.
+A list of available books can be found here.

 Westlaw Canada – case law and legislation